Warren Buffett: Philanthropy

-Warren Buffett continues to help fund and support his family's individual foundations which include Susan Buffett's Susan Thompson Buffett Foundation, Susan Alice Buffett's Sherwood Foundation, Howard Graham Buffett's Howard G. Buffett Foundation, and Peter Buffett's NoVo Foundation.
+Buffett continues to help fund and support his family's individual foundations which include Susan Buffett's Susan Thompson Buffett Foundation, Susan Alice Buffett's Sherwood Foundation, Howard Graham Buffett's Howard G. Buffett Foundation, and Peter Buffett's NoVo Foundation.
 Warren Buffett was also supportive of his sister Doris Buffett's Letters Foundation and Learning By Giving Foundation.

-In November 2022, Warren Buffett made a donation of $750 million in Berkshire Hathaway shares to four charitable foundations run by his children.
+In November 2022, Buffett made a donation of $750 million in Berkshire Hathaway shares to four charitable foundations run by his children.
 1.5 million Class B shares of his conglomerate to the Susan Thompson Buffett Foundation, named after his first wife.
 He also transferred 300,000 Class B shares each to three funds managed by his children: the Sherwood Foundation, the Howard G. Buffett Foundation and the NoVo Foundation.
+As of 2023, Buffett has given over $50 billion to charitable causes.

+In June 2025, Buffett donated $6 billion in Berkshire Hathaway shares to five charitable foundations.
+A majority of shares were donated to the Gates Foundation with the rest received by four other charitable foundations run by their children.
+As of June 2025, Buffett had donated over $60 billion to charitable causes.